Hemiancistrus medians

-Hemiancistrus medians is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Maroni basin.
+Hemiancistrus medians is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish is found in South America, where it occurs in the Maroni basin in French Guiana and Suriname.
 This species is usually found in rapids with a strong current and a substrate of large, shelter-providing rocks.
 It is known to coexist with the species Bryconops caudomaculatus, Chasmocranus longior, Harttia surinamensis, Hypostomus gymnorhynchus, Jupiaba meunieri, Leporinus granti, and Parodon guyanensis.

-This species is large for a loricariid, reaching 39 cm (15.4 inches) in total length.
+This species is large for a loricariid, reaching a total length of 39 cm.
+H. medians is the type species of the genus Hemiancistrus.